 Five Players Who Should Really Just Give Up on Switch-Hitting

 Swinging the bat from both sides is a lost art in MLB.
-Today, we do a deep dive into a handful of switch-hitters who should drop that label.
+Let's take a closer look into a handful of switch-hitters who should drop that label.

-NEW YORK, NEW YORK - AUGUST 12: Ozzie Albies #1 of the Atlanta Braves in action against the New York Mets during game one of a doubleheader at Citi Field on August 12, 2023 in New York City.
-(Photo by Rich Schultz/Getty Images)
+NEW YORK, NY - JUNE 24: Ozzie Albies #1 of the Atlanta Braves bats in the second inning during the game between the Atlanta Braves and the New York Mets at Citi Field on Tuesday, June 24, 2025 in New York, New York.
+(Photo by Daniel Shirey/MLB Photos via Getty Images)

 Ad – content continues below

-Seeing some of the game’s best – like Adley Rutschman, Anthony Santander, Ketel Marte, Carlos Santana and Jorge Polanco – on a nightly basis is a treat.
-Each of them managed to maintain an OPS+ at or over 100 last year from both sides of the plate.
+Seeing some of the game’s best – like Raleigh, Lindor, Marte, and Ramirez – on a nightly basis is a treat.
+Each of them have an OPS+ at or over 100 this year from both sides of the plate.

 Not Every Switch-Hitter Should be a Switch-Hitter